impulsado/wannaNotes/Writeups/TryHackMe/CyberDefense/Introductory Networking.md

 | Physical | Network Interface |

 Protocol: Set of rules that define how an action is to be carried out.
-TCP/IP: Transsmision Control Protocol / Internet Protocol.
+TCP/IP: Transmission Control Protocol / Internet Protocol.
-To send a packet over TCP connection, you must stablish connection with
+To send a packet over a TCP connection, you must establish communication with the other computer.
+It can be done with `Three-Way Handshake`.
+### Three-Way Handshake
+1. Client wants to stablish a connection with the server, and it sends a packet with SYN (synchronise) flag.